© Crown copyright 2011

 If the person requests the use of reference material then the VE should note whether relevant and up-to-date material is quickly located and correctly used.

-Ask the Nominated Tester (NT) ten pre-defined questions (no more than two from each section) from the NT and AE Pre-Defined Questions (VT57).
+Ask the tester ten pre-defined questions (no more than two from each section) from the NT and AE Pre-Defined Questions (VT57).
 Record the question identification number in the reference number column and risk score the number of correct answers.
-The questions probe the knowledge of the Nominated Tester and their proactive and unprompted use of reference material (if required).
+The questions probe the knowledge of the tester and their proactive and unprompted use of reference material (if required).

 - number of correct answers